 “From the great turkey buzzards that loom near the lake to the four now dormant power plant stacks, Hyco Lake provides a rich history for Person County [and Caswell County], despite only dotting the landscape for nearly 45 years.”
 Thus, reads the first paragraph of the Person-Caswell Lake Authority’s page on the history of Hyco Lake.

-Ironic that a story should begin with the story from the first ever Hyco Lake Magazine, but a good story is always worth telling again the story of Carolina Power Lake is one of those.
-Wonder how many people are shaking their heads now and saying “I never heard it called that before”?
+A good story is always worth telling and the story of Carolina Power Lake is one of those.
+How many people are shaking their heads now and saying “I never heard it called that before”?
 That is just one little bit of information that this article brings to light, I hope.
-But first where does the information in this article come from?
+But first, where does the information in this article come from?

-Very wise words from the past and that was only the introduction!
-The report continues to detail the past relating how then Carolina Power and Light Company was seeking to meet increasing demands for electrical power.
+The report continues to detail the past, relating how then Carolina Power and Light Company was seeking to meet increasing demands for electrical power.
 They began purchasing land in Person and Caswell counties for a cooling lake for a proposed steam and electric generating plant in the area.
 The purchase of land began in 1962 and by 1965 almost 10,000 acres had been acquired.
 The power plant was completed and opened in May 1966.
 Sometime during construction of the lake, an idea for a recreation area began to take shape.

 “In 1965, legislation was passed by the North Carolina General Assembly to enable the County Commissioners to establish the Person-Caswell Lake Authority.
 The Legislature gave the Authority many powers, one of which is to lease from the Carolina Power and Light Company the waters of the reservoir and a 10-foot contour strip upwards from the shoreline.
 The Carolina Power and Light Company further gave the authority a tract of 64 acres of land to be used for public recreation purposes.”